vickyfx2002/MachineLearningCourseProject/README.md

 just the testing observation index, so I deleted it from the testing data.
 4. I used two methods, i.e., "lda" and "rpart" with 10-cross validation to build the models.
 "lda" method got an accuracy of 0.8551, while "rpart" method got an accuracy of 0.5057.
+5. I repeated 10-fold cross validation 200 times to estimate the out-of-sample error for the "lda" method, got the mean accuracy and 95% CI for the accuracy.

-Note that the R code is also uploaded here.
+Note that the R code, index.
+Rmd, index.html files are attached here too.